“Tranquil 5-room hideaway above the Chania coast, with gorgeous views (B&B in spring or autumn, villa rental in July-Aug)”

 This is a relaxing haven for couples, and also ideal for celebrations (you can book the whole place as a self-catering villa).
 There’s a living and dining room on the ground floor, plus a generous patio with sweeping views.
 The bedrooms are crisp and contemporary, with colourful splashes, private balconies and sumptuous beds.
 Tavernas and mountain villages are just a walk or cycle away; beaches and the scenic Venetian port town of Chania are within an easy drive.
-Perhaps best of all, there’s a subterranean spa room where Sharon offers a range of treatments to transform you from frazzled to floating.

 - A great location for exploring the island.
 Beaches are just a short drive away, and you can walk to tavernas and picturesque villages